Cleveland Browns Redraft:1991

 Round Number Original Pick New Pick

-5 127 none DE Michael Sinclair
+5 127 (from San Francisco) DE Michael Sinclair

 The defensive line was one of the only strong points of the Cleveland team in 1991 with future Pro Bowlers Michael Dean Perry and Rob Burnett.
 Sinclair, a 3-time Pro Bowler, would have made this one of the best lines in the league.